top of page

 Petroglyphs & Potsherds: Exploring the Wolfman Panel in Bears Ears National Monument

-Bears Ears National Monument's Wolfman Panel is one of the easiest rock art sites to access within Butler Wash.
-Located north of the San Juan River near Comb Ridge, the panel features a fascinating cluster of petroglyphs, including birds, plants, geometric shapes, anthropomorphic figures, various animals, and the eponymous Wolfman, a small human-like figure with large wolf-like hands.
-It is believed to have been created during the Basketmaker period (1500 BC to 750 AD), a time when the ancient natives of Cedar Mesa flourished.
+The Wolfman Panel in Bears Ears National Monument stands out as one of the most accessible rock art sites within Butler Wash.
+Located north of the San Juan River near Comb Ridge, the panel showcases an intriguing array of petroglyphs.
+Among them are depictions of birds, plants, geometric shapes, anthropomorphic figures, various animals, and the eponymous Wolfman—a small human-like figure characterized by large wolf-like hands.
+Scholars speculate that it was crafted during the Basketmaker period (1500 BC to 750 AD), a flourishing era for the ancient inhabitants of Cedar Mesa.

 Trailhead elevation 4,524'